Azure/meta-azure-service-broker/docs/troubleshooting.md

   Binding service myblobservice to app azure-storage-consumer in org default_organization / space azure as admin...
   OK
   ```

+1. If you hit status code 409, which is a Resource Conflict issue...

+  1. Type A:

+    ```
+    FAILED
+    Server error, status code: 409, error code: 10001, message: Service broker error: The storage account named teststorage is already taken.
+    ```

+    The resource with the name is already existed on Azure.
+Please try another resource name according to the message.

+  2. Type B:

+    ```
+    FAILED
+    Server error, status code: 409, error code: 10001, message: Service broker error: Failed in inserting the record for (instanceId: 7fad8e93-f124-48b7-8736-47750d2d7c7c) into the broker database.
+It is caused by that a record with the same azureInstanceId exists.
+DB Error: {"name":"RequestError","message":"Violation of UNIQUE KEY constraint 'UQ__instance__78EDBBCE6074808B'.
+Cannot insert duplicate key in object 'dbo.instances'.
+The duplicate key value is (azure-storage-teststorage).","code":"EREQUEST","number":2627,"lineNumber":1,"state":1,"class":14,"serverName":"testsql","procName":"","precedingErrors":[]}
+    ```

+    Error occurs in the broker database.
+The same resource name of the service is found in the database.
+It is because another service instance has taken the resource name.
+    You should try another one.

+    Or a service instance with the resource name was purged by **cf purge-service-instance <service-instance-name>**.
+    If you are sure it is this case, you could use following SQL to delete the invalid record:

+    ```
+    SELECT * FROM instances WHERE parameters LIKE '%"<resource-name-parameter>":"<resource-name>"%'
+    ```

+    for example:

+    ```
+    SELECT * FROM instances WHERE parameters LIKE '%"storage_account_name":"storageil3l080br05no4n1"%'
+    ```

+    If deleting failed because of foreign key, please use following SQL to delete the corresponding record in the table **bindings**:

+    ```
+    SELECT * FROM bindings WHERE parameters LIKE '%"<resource-name-parameter>":"<resource-name>"%'
+    ```

 ## Appendix

 * [Troubleshooting Application Deployment and Health](http://docs.cloudfoundry.org/devguide/deploy-apps/troubleshoot-app-health.html)